Name of course

-This course is accessible to Business Engineering students who have followed the education in management,
+This course is accessible to students who have followed the basic training in management, economy, law or

-sciences and technology expected at the end of the Bachelor degree in public or business management or economics.
+social sciences expected at the end of the Bachelor degree in public or business management or economics.

 A level in English sufficient for an active participation and understanding is required.

-Business level reading and writing skills in English are necessary.
+Business level reading and writing skills in English are necessary to successfully meet requirements.

 The course is based on multiple interactions with the students: